hkust-hpc-team/hpc4/docs/source/migration-from-hpc3.rst

    # Check the output
    cat output.txt

-Step 5: Large Run with SLURM
+Step 5: Production Run with SLURM
 ----------------------------
 Use ``sbatch`` command with a script for larger runs.